asgerf/jsnap/README.md

 Usage
 =====
 Clone the repository then run `npm install` from the cloned repo to install the required packages.
-Also download and install [phantomjs]( http://phantomjs.org/download.html) and place the executable on your PATH.

 Assuming jsnap is installed in folder `jsnap`, run the tool like this:

-    node jsnap/src/jsnap.js FILE...
+    node jsnap/jsnap.js FILE...

 where FILE is the JavaScript file whose snapshot you would like to take.
 You can specify multiple files; jsnap will simply concatenate them for you.